Apply Now

 The organisation is uniquely positioned to bring diverse talent into policing and support the government’s Neighbourhood Policing Guarantee, as the only national entry-route into neighbourhood policing and the only policing organisation currently in the Times Top 100 Graduate Employers list.

-Applications open for our 2026 National Graduate Programme
+Our National Graduate Programme

 YOUR PRESS CONTACTS